 maybe the other trampsters can chip in their 2 cents also

-as I said befor, I'd like to get the conversation to the point that people understand where trampt is heading, and find content accordingly. over 11 years ago
+as I said befor, I'd like to get the conversation to the point that people understand where trampt is heading, and find content accordingly. about 12 years ago

-deadlemming m I know it's going to be tricky, to cover more fields, but I'm finding more and more things that relate a lot more to my toy collection than screenprints. and I want to share if these are cool items, but make sure we are talking about the same thing! over 11 years ago
+deadlemming m I know it's going to be tricky, to cover more fields, but I'm finding more and more things that relate a lot more to my toy collection than screenprints. and I want to share if these are cool items, but make sure we are talking about the same thing! about 12 years ago

 I'm sorry but I don't understand your thread.
 Just because you haven't heard of an artist makes him/her not Trampt worthy?
 I think most toy designers were making prints to start with.
 Even if an artist hasn't made a toy doesn't mean they aren't part of the community and vise versa.
 Lastly I think 99% of prints added here are signed/numbered and certainly not easy to aquire on drops.
 Not ragging on you, trying to understand and it's just my 2 cents.

-And I didn't say screenprints are easier to aquire, I said it's easier to make a print than to produce a toy. over 11 years ago
+And I didn't say screenprints are easier to aquire, I said it's easier to make a print than to produce a toy. about 12 years ago

-webecomemonsters v Making a toy is waaaay easier for me than screenprinting - I dont have the screenprinting equipment ;) over 11 years ago
+webecomemonsters v Making a toy is waaaay easier for me than screenprinting - I dont have the screenprinting equipment ;) about 12 years ago

 I understand what you're talking about.
 We've wrestled around with it for quite a bit of the last two years.
 I think where we netted out is where we'd like to leave it for now.